DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 In fact, if the memory depth is sufficient, it is possible to launch a DMA transfer and before all the data is transferred to the AXI4-Stream side, it is possible to restart a DMA transfer and so on.

 In this way, the data is transferred continuously over time, without any "gaps" in the signal.

+It is therefore possible to artificially increase the size of a DMA transfer to exceed the limit of 67 108 863 bytes (or 64MB - 1).